idaholab/Malcolm-Helm/README.md

 nfs-client             cluster.local/nfs-subdir-external-provisioner   Delete          Immediate              true                   16s
 ```

-You will see a new `nfs-subdir-external-provisioner` running in the default namespace:
+A new `nfs-subdir-external-provisioner` should be running in the default namespace:

 ```bash
 $ kubectl get pods -A